InfinityRift/vg-match-analysis/plans.md

           * Within a cluster of other deaths (big fight)?
           * Within a cluster of ally deaths only (slaughter)?
           * Within a cluster of enemy deaths (worth it)?

-## New professor: Baron

- * New routine:  For every 2-second interval in the match in which the player hit an enemy hero, classify it as:
-    * You focused the same person all your nearby teammates were also hitting in that interval - Good teamwork
-    * You focused one enemy, but one nearby ally was focusing a different one, or both nearby allies were focusing two different ones - Bad teamwork
-    * You focused one enemy, but two nearby allies were focusing the same different enemy - Get with the program
-    * You shot multiple people during that interval, or all other types of situation besides those considered above - Don't include in data
- * Targeting and focusing
- * Quote: Focus is good, but kill everything just in case.
- * How often was I hitting X and both teammates were hitting Y?
-(You were the one not with the program.)
- * How often were we all hitting different enemies?
-(Bad teamwork.)
- * How often were we all hitting the same enemy?
-(Good teamwork.)
- * How often was one of my allies not with the program?
-(Not your fault.)
- * Show this as a pie chart, the team fight pie!

 ## New professor: Lyra